McKana Blue Columbine

 Planting & Growing

 McKana Blue Columbine will grow to be about 30 inches tall at maturity, with a spread of 18 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant performs well in both full sun and full shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.